digime/digime-sdk-nodejs/docs/handling-errors.md

 `HTTPError` - This is the default type of error we throw when we receive a server side error.

-`ParameterValidationError` - Thrown if the parameters that have been passed to a function is invalid.
+`TypeValidationError` - Thrown if the function parameters or a value are not of the expected type.

 `SDKVersionInvalidError` - Thrown if the current version of the SDK is disabled.